hasura/pod42/README.md

 # hasura-pod42

-A Discord bot to to answer question based on docs using the latest ChatGPT API, built on [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) and [LangChain](https://github.com/hwchase17/langchain).
+A Discord bot to answer questions based on docs using the latest ChatGPT API, built on [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) and [LangChain](https://github.com/hwchase17/langchain).

-You can try out the bot on our [Discord](https://discord.gg/hasura)
+You can try the bot on our [Discord](https://discord.gg/hasura), read more about the annoucement [here](https://hasura.io/blog/announcing-pod42-the-hasura-chatgpt-bot/)

-It features include:
+Its features include:
 - Asynchronous architecture based on the Hasura events system with rate limiting and retries.
 - Performant Discord bot built on Hasura's streaming subscriptions.
 - Ability to ingest your content to the bot.